barteqcz/ALBI/README.md

 - low-resource requirements - the installer is text-only, the code is written in Bash - it's very straight and simple, so it will run even on weak hardware
 - automatization & flexibility - you set all the settings in a config file before the installation, so that then the installation is 'hands-free' - you don't have to do anything during the installation.
 Additionally, you can even copy that config file and use on other machines

+### To do list
+- config error checker - will check the configuration file for errors

 ### Downloading
 You'll need to download this repo.